-The student who achieves the highest marks in a course receives a Dean's Course Prize.
+The student who achieves the highest overall final mark in a course receives a Dean's Course Prize.
 For courses that are taught in two or three sections each year, there is a prize for the top student in each section.